kyma-project/kyma/components/compass-runtime-agent/README.md

 ## Parameters and environment variables

 The Compass Runtime Agent uses these environment variables:
-- **APP_CONNECTION_CONFIG_MAP** specifies the Namespace and the Name of the Config Map containing Runtime Agent Configuration.
+- **APP_AGENT_CONFIGURATION_SECRET** specifies the Namespace and the Name of the Secret containing Runtime Agent Configuration.
 - **APP_CONTROLLER_SYNC_PERIOD** specifies the time period between resynchronizing existing resources.
 - **APP_MINIMAL_COMPASS_SYNC_TIME** specifies the minimal time between synchronizing the configuration.
 - **APP_CERT_VALIDITY_RENEWAL_THRESHOLD** specifies when the certificate must be renewed based on the remaining validity time of the current certificate.